EricThomson/gigadetector/readme.md

     python bb_extract.py

 This generates a final set of bounding boxes and writes them into a final image that is saved as `~/gigadetector/data/processed/processed_images/giga1_bboxes.png` that you can inspect for quality.

-`bb_extract.py` has many intermediate steps that are not rendered, but the code is there to do so if you wish -- it is easy to inspect how any given image goes from the full set of initial bounding boxes to the final estimate.
+Note that `bb_extract.py` has many intermediate steps that are not rendered, but the code is there to do so if you wish -- it is easy to inspect how any given image goes from the full set of initial bounding boxes to the final estimate.

 ### On a folder of images